6 Employee Engagement Tips for Cyber Security Awareness

 For many employees, the prospect of cybersecurity training is tedious.
-Often, these sessions focus on a list of procedures, enumerating technological dos and dont’s.
+Often, these sessions focus on a list of procedures, enumerating technological dos and don'ts.
 It is unsurprising then, that this uninspired format has little long-term impact on staff behavior.
 In celebration of National Cybersecurity Awareness Month (NCSAM), we are changing the narrative of ineffective cybersecurity curricula.

 1. Spear Phish Your Employees

 Can your staff tell the difference between genuine and phishing emails?
 End-users are responsible for opening 30% of all phishing emails, often proving the weakest link in cybersecurity defenses.
 By mass spear phishing staff, you are able to test your employees' ability to discern genuine email content from malicious attachments.
 This skill is very important, as spear phishing attacks have increased by 600% since the mass migration to remote work in 2020.
 Many employees aren't even aware that they're actively, or could potentially, compromise their employer's information.

-2. Personalize Training for Greater Memorability
+2. Personalize Training for Greater Retention

 When presenting cybersecurity training, emphasize that these are transferable skills.
 If employees use secure practices on their home computers and phones, they will be more likely to do so at work.
 Using everyday common-sense precepts, as opposed to IT jargon, will also improve employee retention.